Respiratory Protection for Surface Miners

 SAFETY TRAINING TEACHES SKILLS FOR RESPIRATORY SAFETY

-Vivid’s Online Safety Training MSHA Self Rescue & Respiratory Devices course addresses the requirements stated in MSHA regulations Parts 56/57 Subpart D – Air Quality, Radiation, and Physical Agents.
+HSI’s Online Safety Training MSHA Self Rescue & Respiratory Devices course addresses the requirements stated in MSHA regulations Parts 56/57 Subpart D – Air Quality, Radiation, and Physical Agents.
 The purpose of the lesson is to provide mining contractors with an awareness of how they may use respiratory devices to prevent chronic, acute, and immediately life threatening exposures to respiratory hazards.

 Safety training is a must when it comes to protecting yourself from respiratory hazards.
 It provides you with the knowledge needed to stay safe on the job.